Don’t ignore your old pension fund

 You have a number of options if your old pension is money purchase or a personal pension.
 Before deciding on the best course of action, your independent financial adviser would analyse how your funds were invested, and consider a number of factors, such as past performance, whether the investment strategy matched your attitude to risk and the charges within the contract.

 Depending on the types of pensions you have it may be appropriate to roll them all into one since this would be easier for you to track, control and manage.
 This would also help you and your adviser keep a tighter rein on factors such as investment strategy and performance.

 What about taking your money out in cash?
 This is only possible after you reach age 55, and even then only within limits.
 You should be able to take up to 25% of the fund you’ve built up as cash, and this is paid tax-free.
 The rest, whether taken as cash or income, would be taxable.

-The starting point for you is to sit down with someone who understands pensions and look at your options for all of your pensions giving consideration to your age and potential retirement age, your current circumstances and your attitude to risk.
+The starting point for you is to sit down with an experienced pension advice professional and look at your options for all of your pensions giving consideration to your age and potential retirement age, your current circumstances and your attitude to risk.

 This is real money we are talking about, money you may have to rely on in years to come.
 Treat your pension fund with the care and respect that real money deserves.